 - Tax incentives – There are federal tax incentives available for some people.
 If you own your own business, be sure to ask.

 - Health Savings Accounts – If you have an HSA you can use the pre-tax money in your account to pay for the premium.

 - Asset-Based or Hybrid policies – These are life insurance or annuities with a rider for long-term care.
 Careful, only a handful are actually a long-term care benefit.
 However, one of these policies can provide you with the flexibility of both a long-term care benefit or a death benefit.
 They are expensive but can be paid with a single premium.

 Planning for the financial costs and burdens of aging is more than just about money.
-It is all about family and how your family is impacted by your future need for extended care.
-Without advance planning your family will go through crisis management.
+It is all about family and how your future need for extended care impacts your family.
+Without advance planning, your family will go through crisis management.
 They will either become caregivers or will end up managing your care while spending your money.
 Either way, this placing a huge amount of pressure and stress on them.